CumulusNetworks/cldemo-docker-quagga/README.md

 Redistributing Docker into Routing on The Host
 ===============================================
 This demo shows one of several different approaches to running Docker.
-This approach advertises host-routes for Docker containers which have been created on a docker-bridge without NAT enabled.
+This approach advertises entire subnets employed by the docker bridges which are configured on different hosts.
+In this scenario NAT is not configured anywhere.
 Using this technique you can provide your containers with real IP addresses which are externally reachable and routed through the Host.

-Cumulus Quagga is installed in a container along with the CRoHDAd daemon (Cumulus Routing On the Host Docker Advertisement Daemon).
-The CRoHDAd daemon listens to the docker-engine API and advertises new container IP addresses into the routed BGP fabric as they are created.
-When containers are destroyed, the daemon also removes the host-routes from the fabric.
+With Cumulus Quagga installed in a container, as docker bridges are created and destroyed Quagga will see the changes and modify the advertisements into the routed IP fabric.

 Using this technique you can deploy containers from a single large 172.16.0.0/16 subnet owned by multiple docker bridges on different hosts and located in different racks throughout the DC.